liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ---------------------------------------

-### Attribute `paginationURL` is Mandatory for Taglib `liferay-ui:discussion`
+### Attribute `paginationURL` is Mandatory for the Tag `liferay-ui:discussion`
 - **Date:** 2015-Feb-05
 - **JIRA Ticket:** LPS-53313

 #### What changed?

-The `liferay-ui:discussion` taglib contains the new `paginationURL` attribute, which is required.
+The `liferay-ui:discussion` tag contains the new `paginationURL` attribute, which is required.

 #### Who is affected?

-This affects all developers who were using this taglib in their plugins.
+This affects all developers who were using this tag in their plugins.

 #### How should I update my code?

-You should include the new attribute `paginationURL` in the taglib.
+You should include the new attribute `paginationURL` in the tag.
 This attribute is a URL that returns an HTML fragment containing the next comments for portlets such as Asset Publisher, Blogs, Document Library, etc.